Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Transparency and AI Assisted Proof

 \subsection{Mathematical Knowledge with DNNs}

-Suppose that, as in the case of the Four Color Theorem, a mathematician wanted to know whether every graph in a set of graphs is reducible.
-Approaching this problem with a deep neural network, the mathematician trains a model on a large set of graphs known to be reducible and a large set of graphs known not to be reducible.
+Suppose that, as in the case of the 4CT, a mathematician wanted to know whether every graph in a set of graphs is 4-colorable.
+Approaching this problem with a DNN, the mathematician trains a model on a large set of graphs known to be 4-colorable and a large set of graphs known not to be 4-colorable.
 The model is then evaluated (in the usual way) on a collection of graphs not included in the training set.
-It is shown to correctly classify every graph on which it is evaluated as reducible or not reducible.
-Suppose further that the model has never been shown to have misclassified the reducibility of a graph.
+It is shown to correctly classify these graphs as 4-colorable or not 4-colorable and has, in fact, never misclassified the 4-colorability of any graph.

-At this point, the mathematician unleashes their model on the graphs that constitute the possible counterexamples to the Four Color Theorem.
-After a minute or so, the model returns a result indicating that all them are reducible (and, thus, four-colorable).
-However, given that the model is not algorithmically transparent, it is also not mathematically transparent.
-Thus, we cannot get genuine mathematical knowledge from the model directly, as we fail to acquire an apriori warrant for the reasons we have discussed.
+At this point, the mathematician unleashes their model on Appel and Haken's 1,834 basic graphs.
+After a minute or so, the model returns a result indicating that they are all 4-colorable.
+However, given that the model is not algorithmically transparent, we cannot regard this machine as having performed any sort of reasoning for us because we do not know what algorithm it is performing at all.
+Thus, the system is not mathematically transparent, and so we are not justified in believing its output on purely rational grounds.
+Its output, therefore, fails to give us an apriori warrant for believing the 4CT.

-However, we do get strong, inductively justified belief in the Four-Color Theorem.
+However, because the DNN reliably classifies graphs as 4-colorable or not, we do get strong, inductively justified belief in the 4CT.
 Such a result bears some resemblance to a case \cite{davies2021advancing} considered by Duede \cite{duede2023deep}, where mathematicians use a DNN to guide mathematical attention to promising connections that led to the formulation and proof of a theorem linking specific algebraic and geometric properties of low-dimensional knots.
 Cases of this kind exemplify the potential for AI to assist mathematicians in their search for the most promising conjectures but leave the actual proof of the conjectures to humans.
 In this case our knowledge is not a direct result of the DNN, insofar as the ultimate responsibility for the proof lies with the human mathematician.